 If you would like to support the work of Raising Literacy Australia there are a number of ways you can help.
 As a registered charity with DGR1 status, we are able to accept tax deductible donations into our Public Fund and can accept gifts online, via cheque or direct deposit.
 We also have a yearly volunteering opportunity helping to pack reading bags and would love to hear from you if you live in SA.
 You can even host a book swap fundraising event, it’s fun, easy and a great chance to chat with friends about your favourite books while raising money to support early literacy development in the community.

 With your support, we can use the power of stories and reading to give children the best start in life and provide books to families who need them.
 All gifts over $2.00 to the Raising Literacy Australia Public Fund are tax deductible and will make a difference to Australian children and families.

 >> Make a secure online donation

 Become a Volunteer

 Each year in November the Little Big Book Club packs and distributes 63,000 reading packs to families in SA that have a baby, toddler and preschooler.
 We do this with the help of a 400+ volunteer workforce who come together for a week of hard work plus lots of fun!
-We are now taking expressions of interest from anyone living in SA that would like to help us pack books and resources during the week of 4-11 November 2016.
+We are now taking expressions of interest from anyone living in SA that would like to help us pack books and resources during November 2018.

 > Enquire now